jppay/utilities/README.md

 Some programs with utility classes and methods

 XMLParseHelp.java -
+Contains two methods:
+escapeAmpersands(String unescapedMessageText) and
+parseLessThan(String text, String oldSubString, String newSubString)

+Also, class <b>StringUtil</b> class which has one method: replace(String text, String oldSubString, String newSubString, boolean ignoreCase)

-Contains two methods - escapteAmpersand()and a class with a method for parsing Strings and XML files and assist in parsing special characters which are also part of the syntax.
+This class and method helps in parsing Strings and XML files and assists in parsing special characters which are also part of the syntax.
+------------------------------/////\\\\\----------------------------